mozilla/fx-private-relay/docs/translations.md

 user region detected by Relay may differ from the user's payment region.
 Relay may say a user can buy a plan, and then Stripe may reject payment.

 In development and stage, there are test prices connected to the [Stripe test mode][].
-One feature of test mode is fake credit cards.
-These cards allow testing without paying real money, and testing failure modes.
 A test visitor from the United States will get these prices.
 Other regions get the production prices.
+One feature of test mode is [test credit cards][].
+These cards allow testing without paying real money, testing failure modes, and testing payments linked to other countries.
+A test card associated with the United States or Canada can be used with the test price.
+A test card associated with a European or other region will be rejected with a message like "The currency of this subscription is not valid for the country associated with your payment".

 [/api/v1/runtime_data]: https://relay.firefox.com/api/v1/runtime_data
 [Stripe product]: https://stripe.com/docs/api/products